laurencelundblade/QCBOR/README.md

   to native C representations is supported.

 **Small simple memory model** – Malloc is not needed.
-The encode context is 174 bytes, decode context is 312 bytes and the description of decoded data item is 56 bytes.
+The encode context is 176 bytes, decode context is 312 bytes and the description of decoded data item is 56 bytes.
 Stack use is light and there is no recursion.
 The caller supplies the memory to hold the encoded CBOR and encode/decode contexts so caller has full control of memory usage making it good for embedded implementations that have to run in small fixed memory.

+**Easy decoding of maps** -- The "spiffy decode" functions allow fetching map items directly by label.
+Detection of duplicate map items is automatically performed.
+This makes decoding of complex protocols much simpler, say when compared to TinyCBOR.

 **Supports most of RFC 8949** – With some size limits, all data types and formats in the specification are supported.
 Map sorting is main